 Collaboration projects – Bioenergy systems for viable stationary applications

 The Bioenergy Systems for Viable Stationary Energy Application program is currently looking for partners to collaborate on innovative projects.
-To learn more, contact: Jonathan Martin, RCO, Transportation Systems, 604-221-3069.
+To learn more, contact: Jonathan Martin, Program Leader, Energy, Mining and Environment, 604-221-3069.

 Developing customized solutions for highly efficient gas turbine engines